precice/precice/extras/mock/README.md

 ## Limitations

-- Does not perform actual mesh mapping or data interpolation
+- Does not perform actual mesh mapping or data interpolation (`relativeReadTime` is ignored)
-- Does not communicate between participants (single-process only)
+- Does not communicate between participants (single-process only); `getMeshVertexSize()` on a plain received mesh returns 0
-- Simplified convergence logic for implicit coupling (converges after N iterations)
+- Simplified convergence logic for implicit coupling (converges after N iterations, convergence measures are not evaluated)
-- No gradient data support (returns zeros)
+- No gradient data support (written gradients are discarded)
-- No mesh connectivity validation
+- Connectivity (edges/triangles/...) is validated but not stored
+- With several coupling schemes in one config, the schemes this participant belongs to are merged (largest termination bounds win)

 ## Testing Your Adapter